-- RE class and homework is checked by the teacher each week.
-Students will also be encouraged to assess each other's work and set their own targets for improvement. - Effort is rewarded through the school's rewards system.
+RE class and homework is checked by the teacher each week and one piece of written work a fortnight is formally assessed.
+Students will also be encouraged to assess each other's work and set their own targets for improvement.
+Effort is rewarded through the school's rewards system.

-- Students will be regularly informally assessed each fortnight using the school's Bronze / Silver / Gold / Platinum standards, which are linked to the Catholic Bishops' Levels of Attainment. - They will also complete a formal assessment at the end of each unit.
+Students will be regularly informally assessed each fortnight using the school's Bronze/Silver/Gold/Platinum standards, which we have linked to the Catholic Bishops' Levels of Attainment.
+They will also complete a formal assessment at the end of each unit.

 Homework is set each week.
-This may involve research, reading, writing, creative activities, reflection on life experiences, evaluation of the media, use of the internet and the VLE.
+This may involve research, reading, writing, creative activities, reflection on life experiences, evaluation of the media, use of the internet and Teams.

 - The RE Scheme of Work is based on the Religious Education Directory for Catholic Schools. - Textbook 'Source to Summit' available online (Kerboodle) and in the classrooms. - Class Mass and other Chapel Services are included in our programme.
-One Retreat Day and Ethos Day. - Trip to the Hindu Temple. - All lesson resources and posted on Virtual Learning Platform (Teams).
+One Retreat Day. - Trip to the Mosque. - All lesson resources and posted on Virtual Learning Platform (Teams).

-- It is helpful if your daughter has a Bible she can use at home. - Students with access to the internet at home will be able to access the VLE to revise, prepare work or homework. - Please ask your daughter to show you what she is doing and discuss topics with her. - Visits to a library are always beneficial.
+• It is helpful if your daughter has a Bible she can use at home.
+Students with access to the internet at home will be able to access the VLE to revise, prepare work or homework.
+Please ask your daughter to show you what she is doing and discuss topics with her.
+Visits to a library are always beneficial.